kamranayub/advent-of-code-2024/README.md

 My learning repo for [Advent of Code 2024](https://adventofcode.com/2024).
 My goal is to use [Deno](https://docs.deno.com/) to learn it.

 > [!CAUTION]
-> **Spoilers Ahoy!** The `answer.test.ts` files contain puzzle answers!
-Answers are not part of test output, they are only inline within the test file.
+> **Spoilers Ahoy!** My solutions are in `main.ts` files, so peek at your own risk.
+I'm pretty slow, so you'll probably already be done with the puzzles if you want to see what I did.

 ## Run it